lsst-ts/observatory-controls-docs/Control-User-Interfaces/writing-sal-scripts.rst

             Physical: Select a fixed position for the rotator in the reference frame of the telescope.
 Rotator will not track in this mode.
+      n_grid:
+        type: integer
+        minimum: 1
+        description: Integer specifying the number of visits in the grid.
       exptime:
         type: array
         minItems: 1